alex-piccione/monei.Core/README.md

 # monei.Core

-This library contains the enitties for monei application.
+This library contains the entities for monei applications.

 ## Entities